davletovb/neva/ROBUSTNESS_GAPS.md

 Boundary: callers must select the correct provider/model context ceiling and counter for their endpoint.
-The OpenAI cookbook message-count function is an estimate, not an immutable guarantee; other providers require caller-supplied model-aware counters.
+The OpenAI cookbook message-count function is an estimate, not an immutable guarantee; other providers require caller-supplied model-aware counters that are nondecreasing as history is prepended for binary search to find the largest fitting suffix.
 Provider-side revisions, hidden framing, tool/image payloads, and custom gateways can differ from local estimates.
 This is an opt-in preflight bound, not a universal provider context guarantee.
 Stored conversation retention remains independently configurable.